5 ways you can call out your mates for sexist behaviour

 We’re often told to 'call out' people around us for behaviour that hurts and dismisses women.
 But what does it actually mean to 'call someone out'?
 Sometimes it can feel a bit like the only way you can do this is through a hostile confrontation.
-But that’s not true at all– there are heaps of ways you can point out poor behavior depending on who you’re talking to and what you feel comfortable with.
+But that’s not true at all– there are heaps of ways you can point out poor behaviour depending on who you’re talking to and what you feel comfortable with.

 Question their behaviour